McCoyGroup/RynLib/README.md

 At this point, the specifics of the build process depend on whether you are on in a local compute environment in which case you'll want to use Docker, whether you're on a standard HPC in which case you're likely using Singularity, or if you're on NeRSC in which case you use Shifter.

-Instructions for all of these environments are provided.
+Instructions for all of these environments are provided, with build files in the `setup` subdirectory of RynLib.

 You can make this all work without a container, but it will be much more work and I'm not going to write up general instructions for that at this point.